frontenddogma/html-css-frameworks/manuscript/use.md

 from forking or “patch improvements”; solve issues at the core, or not at all.

-I> The more complex the project and the bigger the orga‐ nization, the harder it can be to display the necessary discipline.
+D> The more complex the project and the bigger the orga‐ nization, the harder it can be to display the necessary discipline.
 Everyone working with a framework needs to follow these two rules, however, to achieve the high‐